-Kaila's Komfort hosted the first ever CRMO Awareness 5K in October 2017, which was the largest organized worldwide CRMO awareness event to date.
-We will be hosting the fifth annual CRMO Awareness 5K Walk-A-Thon in October 2021 (CRMO Awareness Month).
+Register today: Kaila's Komfort hosted the first ever CRMO Awareness 5K in October 2017, which was the largest organized worldwide CRMO awareness event to ever take place.
+We will be hosting the seventh annual CRMO Awareness 5K Walk-A-Thon in October 2023 (CRMO Awareness Month).
 As in past year's, this event will be a mix of in-person and virtual depending on your location.
-As we are still in a Pandemic, participants of the CRMO Awareness Virtual 5K Walk-A-Thon shall follow all applicable local, state, and national guidelines and regulations regarding exercise and social distancing while participating in the event.

 CRMO families, friends and supporters from around the world may participate by walking, running, biking, skipping, wheeling, or rolling at least 3.1 miles to raise awareness and show support for our CRMO community.
-The CRMO Awareness Virtual 5K Walk-A-Thon enables anyone to participate from anywhere, anytime that it is convenient during the week of October 3-10.
+The CRMO Awareness Virtual 5K Walk-A-Thon enables anyone to participate from anywhere, anytime that it is convenient during the week of October 13-22.
 You can participate in a group, with just your family or a friend, by yourself - at a park, on a track, on the treadmill in your home - whatever works best for you!
-Register by September 7 to be guaranteed a cool event t-shirt and superhero cape sent directly to your home (after that date we will do our best to accommodate your size).
+Register by September 20 to be guaranteed a cool event t-shirt and matching event jelly bracelet sent directly to your home (after that date we will do our best to accommodate your size).

 Kaila's Komfort is a 501(c)(3) non-profit organization that was created to provide comfort to children and adults around the world diagnosed with Chronic Recurrent Multifocal Osteomyelitis (CRMO), to bring awareness, and to support families affected by this disease.
 We ship one-of-a-kind, personalized care packages around the world to kids and adults with CRMO and their families.
 For more information on CRMO and Kaila's Komfort, please visit our website: www.kailaskomfort.org.